nandakishore2009/smart-will/README.md

 # Smart Will
-Converting the paper testament into a smart contract.
+Converting the paper testament into a smart contract.To make it immutable,highly secure and fast.